- ADMISSIONS & AID

 There are many ways for your student to incorporate their experiences after the program ends, including thesis or other academic writing based on research they did with SIT; building on their internship experience with new employment or internship opportunities; adding SIT experience to applications for graduate school; and discussing the program and its themes in their home communities, at schools, and with other students interested in studying abroad.

 Your student will become part of SIT’s worldwide network of more than 125,000 alumni, in addition to other individuals and organizations committed to responsible global citizenship.
-You and your student can stay connected through SIT social networks, program newsletters, events, and the online alumni community.
+You and your student can stay connected through SIT social networks, program newsletters, and events.